KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

 Unit testing `GetHttpStorageClient` extension method was hard and the test had some limitations.
 But unit testing code that uses `GetHttpStorageClient` is impossible.
 We cannot mock the creation of `Bootstrapper` object as it is created directly in the extension method body.
 Current implementation of `GetHttpStorageClient` makes unit testing of its consumers impossible.
 Imagine a situation in `GetHttpStorageClient` is used in several other components.
 Now you do not have only one place which is hard to test.
-You have several different components which cannot be tested and defects can slip through very easily.
+You have several different components that cannot be tested and defects can slip through very easily.
 Mighty villain achieved it only with one line of code!

 ## Wrap up